 - How Java and Database concepts merge

 - How to develop, load, and run Java stored procedures

-- The Oracle Java virtual machine (JVM)
+- Oracle JVM

 - Database concepts for managing Java objects in the database

 - Oracle Database and Java security policies

 To use this document, you need knowledge of Oracle Database, SQL, and PL/SQL.
 Prior knowledge of Java and object-oriented programming can be helpful.